 Bio

-Citlali Gómez Escobar is a Mexican pianist, composer and artistic researcher, based in Vienna.
-She holds a Master Degree in Social Design from Die Angewandte, University of Apply Arts Vienna, Austria and a Bachelor Degree in Piano Performance from Mexico’s Faculty of Music and further education courses on Art Philosophy.
+Citlali Gómez Escobar is a Mexican pianist, composer and artistic researcher, currently based in Vienna.
+She holds a Master’s Degree in Social Design from The University of Apply Arts Vienna (Die Angewandte) and a Bachelor’s Degree in Piano Performance from the Faculty of Music in Mexico (UNAM).
+Additionally, she has pursued further education in Art Philosophy, Musical Aesthethics and Music Pedagogy.

-She has attended classes of chamber music with the duo Assad, and piano with Master Elías Morales Cariño, and taken part in seminars such as “The Vocal Repertoire of Pianists” given by Master Brian Moll, and “Extended Piano Techniques of the 20th and 21st Century” given by Dr. Mauricio Ramos Viterbo and “Historic Musical Interpretation” given by Master Isabel Shau and “The principles of somatic education for musicians, and the prevention of injuries related to playing their instruments” given by Cristina Castro, and she has also attended classes of Spanish music with Master Miguel Figueroa.
+She has studied chamber music with the Assad duo (Brazil) and piano collaborative under the guidance of Master Elías Morales Cariño.
+She has participated in various specialized seminars, including “The Vocal Repertoire of Pianists” led by Master Brian Moll, “Extended Piano Techniques of the 20th and 21st Century” with Dr. Mauricio Ramos Viterbo, and “Historic Musical Interpretation” taught by Master Isabel Shau.
+Furthermore, she has deepened her knowledge of injury prevention in pianist by attending the course “Principles of somatic education for musicians and the prevention of injuries related to playing their instruments” given by Master Cristina Castro.
+Citlali has also explore Spanish music under the tutelage of Master Miguel Figueroa.

-Citlali’s artistic process has been deeply influenced by her cultural heritage, which rests on the Zapotec indigenous community located in the Southern part of Mexico.
-It is dedicated not only to promoting reflective exploration of both social environment and diversity that surround us through music, but also to unveiling their influence on people’s development and ways of living.
-Her work is the result of her artistic research, engaging with the importance of the music for the reinforcement of identity and culture, as well as a transmitter of knowledge of the societies that produce it.
+Citlali’s artistic process is deeply rooted in her cultural heritage, which rests on the Zapotec indigenous community in southern Mexico.
+Her work is dedicated not only to promoting a reflective exploration of the social environment and the diversity around us through music, but also to revealing their impact on individuals’ development and their ways of living.
+Her artistic research emphasizes the crucial role of music in reinforcing identity and culture, serving as a powerful medium for transmitting the knowledge and values of the societies that produce it.

 Photography Nicole Heiling